📣 OpenPhone is now Quo and we’ve raised $105M to fuel what’s next

 Why Quo is the best option for a virtual Canadian phone number

-With all the virtual phone options available to you, it can be confusing to know which one you should choose.
+With all the Canadian VoIP providers available to you, it can be confusing to know which one you should choose.
 Here’s why Quo is the best option to get a Canadian phone number:

-- Advanced features: Quo offers a suite of advanced features that set it apart from other VoIP solutions, including:
+7. Advanced features: Quo offers a suite of advanced features that set it apart from other VoIP solutions, including call recording, AI-powered call tags, auto-replies, and 8,000+ integrations with Zapier.

 Canadian phone numbers are similar to other North American numbers, but they have their own area codes.
 The reason for this is they are part of the North American Numbering Plan, or NANP, which is an integrated telephone numbering plan that serves over 20 North American countries, including Jamaica, Grenada, and the Bahamas.